 Some states offer additional credentialing for bilingual teachers.
 In Illinois, for example, a teacher can gain bilingual certification by showing previous experience teaching bilingual programs and taking specific coursework in bilingual education.

-Given the United States' trend toward demographic transformation, there will continue to be high demand for bilingual teachers.
-Jobs for adult basic and secondary education and literacy teachers, like those who specialize in ESL, were predicted to increase by 7% over the same 10-year period, with the highest growth expected in states with large immigrant populations (www.bls.gov).
+Given the United States' trend toward demographic transformation, there will might be a decline for bilingual teachers.
+Jobs for adult basic and secondary education and literacy teachers, like those who specialize in ESL, were predicted to decrease by 10% over the same 10-year period, with the highest growth expected in states with large immigrant populations (www.bls.gov).
 Opportunities also abound for those who wish to teach English as a second language in foreign countries.